Antarctica In Sight

 A creative composition project with young people inspired by Antarctica and the climate emergency.
 This project gave young people the opportunity to work with well-known composer, Matthew Herbert, and London Sinfonietta to create a new commission.
 The group used the history, scientific research and objects from Antarctica as stimulus to develop a new work that expresses their thoughts and ideas about the climate emergency.
 Watch the live stream via the link below.

-Catch up with Season 1 of our podcast series, A Voyage to Antarctica.
-Hosted by Alok Jha, the series explores subjects including geopolitics, climate and art with guests Sir Ranulph Fiennes, Ruth Peacey, Professor Dame Jane Francis, Sara Wheeler, Professor Klaus Dodds, Marc Rees, Lucy Orta and Peter Liversidge.
-Six in-depth episodes focus on a fascinating part of Antarctica's history, present and future.
+Tune in to our podcast series: A Voyage to Antarctica.
+Hosted by Alok Jha, the series explores subjects including geopolitics, climate and art with guests including Sir Ranulph Fiennes, Professor Dame Jane Francis, Felicity Aston, Philip Hoare, Professor Klaus Dodds and Marc Rees Each episode focuses on a fascinating part of Antarctica's history, present and future.
 Available on iTunes, Spotify, Stitcher and all major platforms.

 Proposals for Antarctica Peter Liversidge